-Metro Parent Publishing Group is always looking for talented, experienced freelance writers to enhance our magazine, ancillary publications and website.
+Metro Parent Media Group is always looking for talented, experienced freelance writers to enhance our magazine, ancillary publications and website.
 Our general goal is to have a good mix of fun and substantive local stories of interest to local parents.
 If you think you can help us do that, then read on.

 The following is a list of the many writing opportunities we have for freelancers.
 To fully understand the list, you’ll need to be aware of Metro Parent publications and the sections and departments that make them up.
 Please pick up a copy of our magazine at one of our distribution points throughout southeast Michigan, or swing by our Ferndale office and ask for the latest issue.